When it comes to clothing, shoes, and accessory purchases, I'm a firm believer in cost per wear, which I also refer to as "getting my money's worth."

 What is cost per wear?

-Cost per wear is equal to the cost of the item divided by the number of times I've worn it or will wear it.
-Doing this calculation helps me take inventory of my closet in terms of what was a smart purchase and what wasn't and helps me be better with future purchases.
+Cost per wear is equal to the cost of the item divided by the number of times you wear it.
+Doing this calculation helps me take inventory of my closet in terms of what was a smart purchase and what wasn't.
+As a result, it helps me make better purchases and avoid overspending.

-Does getting my cost per wear mean I'm stuck wearing the same things all the time?
+Does this mean I'm stuck wearing the same things all the time?

 Remixing allows you to utilize your existing wardrobe to create a variety of different outfits and looks.
-You’d be surprised how many different looks you can get if you spend some time each week doing some outfit planning.
-You can even make it a fun project by creating a Pinterest account where you create outfit inspirations based on similar things in your own closet.
+You’ll be surprised how many different looks you can whip up if you spend some time each week doing some outfit planning.
+Make it a fun project by creating a Pinterest account where you create outfit inspirations based on similar things in your own closet.

-I'm guilty of owning things I haven't worn yet or don't wear often enough but over the last few years, I'm definitely more aware of how I spend my money by using the cost per wear formula.
-What do you own in your closet with the best cost per wear?
+Just like everyone else, I've been guilty of owning things I haven't worn yet or don't wear often enough.
+However, over the last few years, I'm definitely more aware of how I spend my money by using the cost per wear formula.